AliKHaliliT/BResNet16-2DD/README.md

 </div>
 <br/>

-*Note: The image above represents the architectural modifications.
-It depicts 2D convolutional layers, whereas this project is focused on 2D convolutions.
-The image is sourced from the referenced paper.*
+*Note: The image is sourced from the referenced paper.*

 ## Installation & Usage
 This code is compatible with **Python 3.12.8** and **TensorFlow 2.18.0**.